walrus543/XDA_Translations/README.md

 3. On this point, after the translation, please be kind and write something in the XDA thread like "well done, we created the perfect app".

 * **Credit Names**:
 If you app developers want to thank your translators, you can place their credit names (if available) somewhere in your app, for example in `About -> Credits -> Translators`.
-See the credit names [index](https://forum.xda-developers.com/showpost.php?p=35963995&postcount=2).
+See the credit names in this [index](https://forum.xda-developers.com/showpost.php?p=35963995&postcount=2).

 ***